-- Installs - The number of installs attributed to your ad, based on last-click attribution for the past 30 days.
+- Installs - The number of installs attributed to your ad, based on a 30 day post-click attribution.
 To learn more about how this is calculated, refer to Install conversion attribution.

-- Conversion rate - The number of installs divided by the total number of clicks on your ad.
+- Install rate - The number of installs divided by the total number of clicks on your ad.
 You can compare various ads' conversion rates independent of their click through rate performance.

 - Cost per click (CPC) - The total cost divided by the number of times your ad was clicked.

 - Cost per install - The total cost divided by the number of times your app was installed as attributed to the ad.

 - Spend - The charges incurred from clicks to your ad.

 - Average position - The average position on the search results page where your ad is shown.
 To learn more about ad positions, refer to Average position.

 - Relevance - A measure of how relevant the keyword is to the ad.
 Ads are more likely to appear in searches for keywords with higher relevance.
 Ads are less likely to appear in searches for keywords with low relevance, and might not appear in searches at all.

 Visibility - The percentage of impressions in which your ad appeared on the first search results page.
 This is a percentage of first page auctions in which your ad has participated.
 For example, 50% visibility means that your ad showed up on the first page for 50% of first page auctions in which it participated.
 An ad's visibility can be affected by factors such as overlapping bids on search terms or low relevance.